Understanding the Depreciation Deduction & How It Reduces Your Taxes

 What is the Special Depreciation Allowance?

-The special depreciation allowance has existed for years, but it has undergone some changes thanks to the Tax Cuts and Jobs Act (TCJA) of 2017.
-Before the TCJA's passage, the special accelerated depreciation allowed businesses to deduct 50% of the expenses associated with acquiring qualified property in the first year that the property was put into service.
+The special depreciation allowance, often called bonus depreciation, has existed for years but was significantly expanded under the Tax Cuts and Jobs Act (TCJA) of 2017.
+Before the TCJA, businesses could generally deduct 50% of the cost of qualifying property in the first year it was placed in service.

-The TCJA increased the amount of the special depreciation allowance to 100%.
-The special allowance applies to depreciable property with a recovery period of 20 years or less, as well as to some other types of property.
+The TCJA increased this allowance to 100%, allowing businesses to fully expense qualifying property in the year it was placed in service.
+This applies to depreciable property with a recovery period of 20 years or less, along with certain other types of property.

 • Appliances